Puttu: Similar dishes

-In Maritime Southeast Asia, there are numerous similar dessert dishes known as kue putu in Indonesian, putu bambu in Malay, putu piring in Singapore and puto bumbong in Tagalog.
+In Maritime Southeast Asia, there are numerous similar dessert dishes known as kue putu in Indonesian, putu piring in Singapore and puto bumbong in Tagalog.
 They vary by preparation and ingredients but are also steamed in bamboo tubes and are served with sugar and grated coconut.

 In Indonesia, kue putu is characteristically green due to the use of pandan flavoring.
 It is commonly found being sold by traveling vendor carts together with klepon, which is actually ball-shaped kue putu.

 In the Philippines, puto bumbong is deep purple in color due to the use of a unique rice variety called pirurutong.
 They are culturally significant as a common traditional Christmas dessert.
 Puto in the Philippines is also a general term for traditional steamed rice cakes.